PazhenkovaEA/VH-replacement-analysis/README.md

 * Infectious mononucleosis: N = 130
 * Acute viral and bacterial infections: N = 249
 * Pneumococcal vaccine: N = 97
+Parameters of the model were estimated with Maximum likelihood method and real and modelled distriburions were visualized before and after filtering of dependencies in Partis.

 ## Results